 But what does it actually mean that cats have UV vision?
 Does it serve a specific purpose?
 We’d love to think so because Superman has the same ability, but physics says it shouldn’t.

-Ultraviolet light isn’t much different from any other lights, besides the fact we can’t see it.
+Ultraviolet light isn’t much different from any other lights.
+Besides the fact we can’t see it.
 At the same time, we can’t see plenty of other “lights” either.

 Note that the research mentioned above does not use the term “UV vision.”
 It says “ultraviolet sensitivity,” because scientists can claim only things they know for sure.
 They know that cats’ eyes are sensitive to UV light, but that does not necessarily mean cats can see it.

 Even if cats can see their prey’s paw print trail because of ultraviolet vision, we should not consider it a superpower of some sort.
-If that were the case, the ability to see red berries in a green bush would be a superpower, too.
+If that were the case, the ability to see red berries in a green bush would be a superpower too.

 Now we are stepping onto the thin ice of philosophy.
-Maybe seeing anything should be considered a superpower, because not all animals have eyes.
-Besides, we can continue to argue about who really is color-blind: cats who can see the UV part of the spectrum or humans who can see red more clearly.
+Maybe seeing anything should be considered a superpower because not all animals have eyes.
+Besides, we can continue to argue about who really is color blind.
+Cats who can see the UV part of the spectrum or humans who can see red more clearly?

-Color vision does not serve many benefits to cats
+Color vision isn’t important to cats